ale-aparicio/big-3-store-ms4/README.md

 ## Target Audience ##

 The target audience for **The Big 3** is fans of the popular Anime's featured on our store.
-We attempt to provide the highest possible quality at affordable prices so that the products offered can be accesible to everyone.
+We attempt to provide the highest possible quality at affordable prices so that the products offered can be accessible to everyone.

 ## Business Objectives ##